dotnet/roslyn/docs/features/async-streams.md

 The promise is implemented as a `ManualResetValueTaskSourceLogic<bool>` (which is a re-usable and allocation-free way of producing and fulfilling `ValueTask<bool>` instances) and its surrounding interfaces on the state machine: `IValueTaskSource<bool>` and `IStrongBox<ManualResetValueTaskSourceLogic<bool>>`.

 Compared to the state machine for a regular async method, the `MoveNext()` for an async-iterator method adds logic:
-- to support handling a `yield return` statement, which saves the current value and fulfill the promise with result `true`,
+- to support handling a `yield return` statement, which saves the current value and fulfills the promise with result `true`,
 - to support handling a `yield break` statement, which fulfills the promise with result `false`,
+- to exit the method, which fulfills the promise with result `false`,
 - to the handling of exceptions, to set the exception into the promise.
 (The handling of an `await` is unchanged)